Independence State Airport

 Independence State Airport (FAA LID: 7S5) is a public-use airport located one mile (1.6 km) northwest of the central business district of Independence, a city in Polk County, Oregon, United States.
 It is owned by the Oregon Department of Aviation.

 Serving as a general aviation airport, Independence also hosts a large residential airpark.
 This facility is Oregon's only public-use airport hosting an airpark.

 Airport information and statistics

-Independence State Airport covers an area of 69 acre, which contains one runway designated 16/34 with a 2,935 x 60 ft (895 x 18 m) asphalt pavement.
+Independence State Airport covers an area of 69 acre, which contains one runway designated 16/34 with a 3,002 x 60 ft (915 x 18 m) asphalt pavement.

-For the 12-month period ending October 18, 1999, the airport had 31,658 aircraft operations, an average of 86 per day: 96% general aviation and 4% air taxi.
-At that time there were 142 aircraft based at this airport: 94% single-engine, 2% multi-engine and 4% ultralight.
+For the 12-month period ending October 22, 2019, the airport had 33,658 aircraft operations, an average of 92 per day: 97% general aviation and 3% air taxi.
+At that time there were 164 aircraft based at this airport: 155 single-engine, 4 multi-engine and 5 glider.

 The Starduster Cafe at the airport serves breakfast and brunch.